 Man loses leg in Fort Worth after truck strikes him

-A man lost a leg in Fort Worth Monday night after he was struck by a passing truck, according to Fort Worth police.
+A man lost a leg in Fort Worth on Monday night after he was hit by a passing truck, according to Fort Worth police.

-The victim is in stable condition at a local hospital, police said, and the driver of the truck is in custody.
-Units reportedly responded to an automobile versus pedestrian accident at 1024 N. Riverside Dr. at around 11:15 p.m.
+The victim was in stable condition at a local hospital, police said Tuesday morning, and there were no charges for the driver, who returned to the scene.

-A truck had hit a man, police said, severing the victim’s leg.
+A truck had hit the man, police said, severing the victim’s leg.

 Comments